HallaSurvivor/Blog/_posts/2021-11-03-ultraproducts-howto.md

 ---
 layout: post
-title: Using Ultraproducts to Solve Problems
+title: Using Ultrapowers to Solve Problems
 tags:
   -
 ---